Occupational Therapy Burn Fellowship Program

 Research: Treating Low Voltage Electrical Injuries: Current Knowledge and Standard of Care for Burn Therapists Within ABA Verified Burn Centers, presented a podium presentation at the 2018 Southern Medical Association meeting in Mobile, Alabama

-Current Employment: Burn Therapist at Shriner's Hospital in Boston
+Current Employment: Occupational Therapist at Shriners Children's Hospital Boston, MA.

 2017 Fellow: Breanna Potter, OTR/L